Macro Trend: Garden Society

 For his AW26 womenswear collection, Jonathan Anderson did not pitch the customary white tent in the Tuileries.
 He built a greenhouse around the Bassin Octogonal — enclosing one of Paris's most historic ponds within a vast glass pavilion and scattered lifelike water lilies across the water's surface.
 Just beyond the garden wall is the Musée de l'Orangerie, home to Monet's monumental water lily murals.
 The proximity was not accidental.
 All of it was in conversation.

-What Anderson achieved at Dior AW26 is a kind of layered presentation on what the garden actually is — not one thing, but many.
-A stage.
-A feeling.
-A living design system.
-The Tuileries tells us the garden is where we go to perform.
-Monet tells us the garden is where we go to feel.
-And the collection tells us that fashion, at its most considered, has always been trying to do both at once.#3 Jacquemus and Origin as Luxury
+What Anderson achieved at Dior AW26 is a layered presentation of what the garden actually is: a stage, a feeling, a living design system.
+The Tuileries tells us it's where we go to perform.
+Monet tells us it's where we go to feel.
+And the collection suggests fashion, at its most considered, has always been trying to do both.

 #4 Loewe and the Surrealist Garden

-The Tomato Clutch from 2025 says it best.
-It started as a meme, someone posted a beautiful heirloom tomato and pointed out it looked like a Loewe bag.
-Anderson didn’t just respond, he made it real.
-A molded nappa leather clutch shaped exactly like a tomato, down to the curves and the stem acting as the clasp.
-It sounds playful, but that’s the point.
-Fashion and produce were already speaking the same visual language, he just followed it through.
+You see this in Paula's Ibiza, where artichokes appear on packaging and bees become leather charms.
+But the clearest example is the Tomato Clutch.
+Someone posted a photograph of a beautiful heirloom tomato and noted it looked like a Loewe bag.
+Anderson didn't just respond — he made it real.
+A molded nappa leather clutch shaped exactly like a tomato, curves and all, the stem acting as the clasp.
+A tomato-shaped hot air balloon floating over Cappadocia.
+This has continued under Jack McCollough and Lazaro Hernandez creative lead with the leather artichoke purse.
+Campaign images pairing bags with produce like surreal still lifes.
+Fashion and the garden were already speaking the same visual language.
+Loewe just followed it through.

 Why it matters